 Drones With Long Range Live Video Transmission

-A few years ago, there wasn’t too many UAVs on the market which could transmit live video any decent sort of distance.
+A few years ago, there wasn’t a lot UAVs on the market, which could transmit live video any decent sort of distance.
 However today, drones from DJI such as the Mavic Pro, Inspire 2 and Phantom 4 can transmit live video from a distance of 4.3 miles (7 km).

 The latest and new DJI Mavic 2 Pro and Mavic 2 Zoom have pushed the max video transmission distance even further to 5 mile (8km).